RTDETRv2 vs EfficientDet: A Technical Comparison for Object Detection

 - High Accuracy: Transformer architecture enables superior context understanding and detection precision.

-- Real-Time Performance: Optimized for fast inference, suitable for real-time applications.
+- Real-Time Performance: Optimized for fast inference, suitable for real-time applications with hardware acceleration.

 Weaknesses: